-In April, 2003, the FASB issued SFAS No. 149, "Derivative Instruments and Hedging Activities".
+In April 2003, the FASB issued SFAS No. 149, "Derivative Instruments and Hedging Activities".
 SFAS No. 149 amends and clarifies financial accounting and reporting for derivative instruments, including certain derivative instruments embedded in other contracts and for hedging activities under SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities".
-SFAS No. 149 requires that contracts with comparable characteristics by accounted for similarly and is effective for contracts entered into or modified after June 30, 2003 and for hedging relationships designated after June 30, 2003.
+SFAS No. 149 requires that contracts with comparable characteristics be accounted for similarly and is effective for contracts entered into or modified after June 30, 2003 and for hedging relationships designated after June 30, 2003.
+The adoption of this standard has not had a material impact on the financial statements.

-In May, 2003, the FASB issued SFAS No. 150, "Accounting for Certain Financial Instruments with Characteristics of both Liabilities and Equity".
+In May 2003, the FASB issued SFAS No. 150, "Accounting for Certain Financial Instruments with Characteristics of both Liabilities and Equity".
 SFAS No. 150 establishes standards for how an issuer classifies and measures certain financial instruments with characteristics of both liabilities and equity.
-SFAS No. 150 is effective for financial instruments entered into or modified after May 31, 2003, and otherwise is effective at the beginning of the first interim period beginning after June 15, 2003.
+SFAS No. 150 is otherwise generally effective for financial instruments entered into or modified after May 31, 2003, and otherwise is effective at the beginning of the first interim period beginning after June 15, 2003.
 The Company adopted SFAS No. 150 on July 1, 2003 and this adoption did not have a material impact on the financial statements.

-Note 10.
-Long-Term Debt
+Note 9.
+Long-Term Debt and Short-Term Debt

 On May 1, 2003 in connection with the purchase of SKF's Veenendaal component manufacturing operations and SKF's 23 percent interest in Euroball, we entered into a new \$90 million syndicated credit facility with AmSouth Bank ("AmSouth") as the administrative agent and Suntrust Bank as the Euro loan agent for the lenders under which we borrowed \$60.4 million and 26.3 million Euros (\$29.6 million).
 This new financing arrangement replaces our prior credit facility with AmSouth and Hypo Vereinsbank Luxembourg, S.A.
-The credit facility consists of a \$30.0 million revolver expiring on March 1, 2005, bearing interest at a floating rate equal to LIBOR (1.12% at June 30, 2003) plus an applicable margin of 1.25 $\,$ to 2.0, a \$30.4 million term loan expiring on May 1, 2008, bearing interest at a floating rate equal to LIBOR (1.12% at June 30, 2003) plus an applicable margin of 1.25 to 2.0 and a 26.3 million (\$29.6 million) Euros term loan expiring on May 1, 2008 which bears interest at a floating rate equal to Euro LIBOR (2.14% at June 30, 2003) plus an applicable margin of 1.25 to 2.0.
+The credit facility consists of a \$30.0 million revolver expiring on March 1, 2005, bearing interest at a floating rate equal to LIBOR (1.16% at September 30, 2003) plus an applicable margin of 1.25 to 2.0, a \$30.4 million term loan expiring on May 1, 2008, bearing interest at a floating rate equal to LIBOR (1.16% at September 30, 2003) plus an applicable margin of 1.25 to 2.0 and a 26.3 million (\$29.6 million) Euros term loan expiring on May 1, 2008 which bears interest at a floating rate equal to Euro LIBOR (2.13% at September 30, 2003) plus an applicable margin of 1.25 to 2.0.
 The loan agreement contains customary financial and non-financial covenants.
 Such covenants specify that we must maintain certain liquidity measures.
 The loan agreement also contains customary restrictions on, among other things, additional indebtedness, liens on our assets, sales or transfers of assets, investments, restricted payments (including payment of dividends and stock repurchases), issuance of equity securities, and mergers, acquisitions and other fundamental changes in the Company's business.
 The credit agreement is un-collateralized except for the pledge of stock of certain foreign subsidiaries.
-We were in compliance with all such covenants as of June 30, 2003.
-In connection with this refinancing, capitalized costs in the amount of \$455,000 associated with the paid-off credit facilities were written-off and are included as a component of Other (income) expense.
+We were in compliance with all such covenants as of September 30, 2003.
+In connection with this refinancing, capitalized costs in the amount of \$455,000 associated with the paid-off credit facilities were written-off during the three month period ended June 30, 2003 and are included as a component of other (income) expense.